Jamie Salter (businessman): Early life and education

 Salter is a native of Toronto, Canada.
-He attended high school in California and then studied business at Long Beach State University, before transferring to Carleton University in Ottawa, Canada.
+When he was 17, Salter moved to Palm Springs, California, with his parents and two brothers.
+He finished high school in California and then studied business at California State University, Long Beach.
+He transferred to Long Beach City College for his sophomore year, then later transferred to Carleton University in Ottawa, Canada.

 Career

 Salter began his career marketing sporting goods during the 1980s.
 In 1992, he co-founded the snowboard manufacturer Ride Inc., which became publicly traded on the Nasdaq in 1994.
 Salter stepped down as the company's CEO in 1996.
-He subsequently worked with several other sporting goods companies prior to joining his next major venture, Hilco Consumer Capital.
+Salter went on to found Gen-X Sports, which he built into a diversified sporting goods company.
+In 1998, Gen-X was acquired by Global Sports Inc. Salter co-founded Global Sports Inc. with Michael Rubin and was president.
+The company rebranded as GSI Commerce and subsequently acquired Fanatics.

-Salter is the co-founder of Hilco Consumer Capital, the private equity unit of Hilco Trading LLC, which he helped start in December 2006.
+Salter was the co-founder and CEO of Hilco Consumer Capital, the private equity unit of Hilco Trading LLC, which he helped start in December 2006.
 He left Hilco in 2010 to start his own company, Authentic Brands Group.